Program Admission Information

 - Grade Point Average - 20 pts

-Applicants who submit the application requirements (1-8 above) and obtain a minimum of 52 points out of the 75 points will be granted an interview with the Athletic Training Program Selection Committee (ATEPSC).
-The ATEPSC may elect to conditionally admit a student to the ATEP.
-Any student conditionally admitted to the ATEP will receive written notification on the stipulations for the conditional admittance with instructions on what needs to be done to become fully admitted to the ATEP.
+Applicants who submit the application requirements (1-8 above) and obtain a minimum of 52 points out of the 75 points will be granted an interview with the Athletic Training Program Selection Committee (ATPSC).
+The ATPSC may elect to conditionally admit a student to the ATP.
+Any student conditionally admitted to the ATP will receive written notification on the stipulations for the conditional admittance with instructions on what needs to be done to become fully admitted to the ATP.
 Students will be expected to act and dress for a professional interview.
 All interviewed applicants will be ranked according to their cumulative scores on items 1-9 above.
 Applicants must a complete an FBI and North Dakota Bureau of Criminal Investigation (BCI) criminal background check.
 Refer to the section titled Criminal Background Check for further information regarding the background investigation.
-Background investigations take on average 4-5 weeks to be returned and therefor should be completed in August or early September to allow sufficient time for results to be returned to the ATEP.
+Background investigations take on average 4-5 weeks to be returned and therefor will be handed in after the admission notifications have been received by the students with the dates for criminal background check paperwork to be returned to the program director stated in the admissions letter.
 Students will be tentatively admitted pending the Criminal Background Investigation results and given that the grade verification at the end of the semester meets the course grade/ grade point average requirements.
 The studentís tentative admission status will become full admission status based upon background investigation results and grade verification at the beginning of the next semester.
 Up to ten students will be admitted each spring semester.
-The ATEPSC has the authority to increase or decrease the number of applicants admitted based on the number of Approved Clinical Instructors available and the current enrollment in the Athletic Training Program.
+The ATPSC has the authority to increase or decrease the number of applicants admitted based on the number of Preceptors available and the current enrollment in the Athletic Training Program.
 After the top ten applicants are ranked the remaining applicants will be listed as "alternates" for the current semester.
-If for some reason one of the top ten ranked applicants does not take their position, the ATEPSC may offer admission to the highest ranked student from the alternate list.
+If for some reason one of the top ten ranked applicants does not take their position, the ATPSC may offer admission to the highest ranked student from the alternate list.
 Students will receive a letter regarding the admittance decision within 4 weeks after the interview process.

-The application deadline is October 22 of each year.
+The application deadline is the 3rd Friday of April each year.

 Prior to admission students must complete and meet course admission and prerequisites.
 Students are required to submit proof of immunization with the course admission packet to the Director of the Athletic Training Program.
 Student who choose not to take HBV immunizations need to provide in writing that they have chosen to decline HBV Immunization.
 At the current time there are no immunizations for hepatitis C and HIV.
 The medical examination form must be completed prior to student's admission to the program and turned in to the Director of the Athletic Training Program.
 Passing of the medical examination does not ensure acceptance into the program.